Electric Vehicle Development: Electric Vehicle Software

 A key software requirement of ISO 26262 is that a coding standard must be used for compliance.
 The most commonly used coding standard has traditionally been MISRA and that is recommended but AUTOSAR C++14 coding guidelines have also been widely adopted.
 A static code analysis tool — such as Helix QAC — should be used in order to enforce and verify compliance to the selected coding standard.

-Why Static Code Analysis Is Essential to Electric Vehicle Development
+Why Static Code Analysis Is Essential to Electric Vehicle Software Development

 One of the most effective ways to ensure that the embedded software in an electric vehicle is safe, reliable, and compliant is to use a static code analysis tool, like Helix QAC.